 Average age of full-time freshmen: 18

-For more facts and figures, please download Pratt's Fall 2012 Common Data Set below.
+For more facts and figures, please download Pratt's 2013-2014 Common Data Set

 Annual Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act Report: This annual report is available in pdf format for all prospective and current students and employees.